PyLops/pylops/docs/source/adding.rst

     @pytest.mark.parametrize("par", [(par1),(par2)])
     def test_Diagonal(par):

-At this point we can first of all create the operator and run the :py:func:`lops.utils.dottest` preceded by the ``assert`` command.
+At this point we can first of all create the operator and run the :py:func:`pylops.utils.dottest` preceded by the ``assert`` command.
 Moreover, the forward and adjoint methods should tested towards expected outputs or even better, when the operator allows it (i.e., operator is invertible), a small inversion should be run and the inverted model tested towards the input model.